 - bloating and abdominal discomfort

 - flatulence (wind passed from your back passage)

 Complications are when problems occur during or after the procedure.
-The possible complications of any procedure include an unexpected reaction to the anaesthetic, excessive bleeding or developing a blood clot, usually in a vein in the leg (deep vein thrombosis, DVT).
+The possible complications of any procedure include an unexpected reaction to the anaesthetic, excessive bleeding or developing a blood clot (deep vein thrombosis, DVT).

-During the operation your surgeon may need to convert from a keyhole procedure to open surgery.
-He or she will need to make a bigger cut in your abdomen.
+During the operation, your surgeon may need to change from a keyhole procedure to open surgery.
+This means they will need to make a bigger cut in your abdomen (tummy).
 This will only be done if it’s not possible to complete your operation safely using the keyhole technique.
 Other possible complications may include:

 - accidental damage to your bile duct or other organs

 - leakage of bile from your bile duct